SiyiP/linked-blog-starter-md/11 HEENT/SFP Infections_Carroll.md

 	- there's not as well formed pus.... sometimes **rupture in wall of abscess will leak thru to make the daughter.**
 	- but a rupture **into ventricles or subarachnoid space kills the patient**

-many cortical abscesses caused by candda albicans hematogenously disseminated - happens in burn victims
+many cortical abscesses caused by candida albicans hematogenously disseminated - happens in burn victims
 - **note that this tends to seed into GRAY MATTER!!!! unliek all others which seed into gray-white junction**

 aspergillus - abscesses would **mimick hemorrhagic infarcts**